 Hot Saturday (1932 Paramount Pictures)

-Grant and Scott met at Paramount while making this movie, and sparks flew on screen and off.
-At the 4:05 mark a very tall 34-year-old Randolph Scott (Bill) dances with his fiancée (Ruth, portrayed by Nancy Carroll) – at the 5:00 mark, 28-year-old Cary Grant (Romer) emerges from the rumble seat of his car as he arrives at the dance – at 6:45 Cary Grant cuts in on Carroll and Scott, and the sexual tension between the two men is so hot that Nancy Carroll is all but superfluous.
-See for yourself:
+Grant and Scott met at Paramount while making the movie, Hot Saturday, and sparks flew on screen and off.
+IN one scene a very tall 34-year-old Randolph Scott (Bill) dances with his fiancée (Ruth, portrayed by Nancy Carroll).
+28-year-old Cary Grant (Romer) emerges from the rumble seat of his car as he arrives at the dance, and Cary Grant cuts in on Carroll and Scott, and the sexual tension between the two men is so hot that Nancy Carroll is all but superfluous.
+See for yourself on Netflix.

 American actor Randolph Scott reaches out to British born Cary Grant.

 The two stars shared a Santa Monica beach house (jokingly known as Bachelor Hall) during the 1930s as well as a mansion in Los Feliz (2177 West Live Oak Drive* – the house still stands).
 The two cohabitated for 11 years and remained friends throughout their lives, and between them had seven marriages.
 Randolph Scott’s career reached its peak in the 1950s, when he was the king of Hollywood westerns.

 Famed homosexual film director George Cukor said this about the homosexual relationship between the two: “Oh, Cary won't talk about it.
 At most, he'll say they did some wonderful pictures together.
 But Randolph will admit it – to a friend.”
 Fashion critic Richard Blackwell claimed he had affairs with both Grant and Scott; before meeting Scott, Grant had lived with gay Hollywood costume designer John Orry-Kelly.

 That says it all, I think.

 Photo: Cary Grant in the prime of his youth.